Dhanunjaya-Elluri/similaritySearch/README.md

 - Implement data retention policies.

 ### 6. Operational Features
-- The current deployment just builds the docker image and pushes it to the container registry.
-Implement a CI/CD pipeline to automate the deployment depending on where we want to deploy the API.
+- The current deployment just builds the docker image and pushes it to the `dockerhub` container registry.
+Implement a CI/CD pipeline to automate the deployment depending on where we want to deploy the API (e.g. `AWS ECS`).
 - Conduct stress testing to ensure the API can handle high traffic and load.
 - Enable automated backups.
 - Implement disaster recovery procedures.